Pediatric Feeding Disorders

 Most of my clients have had a LOT of treatment prior to starting with me.
 Consistently I see them improving with safe, easy to implement massage techniques.

-Not using massage in therapy for children is an oversight in the healthcare system in my observation.
+NOT using massage in treatment for children is an oversight in the healthcare system in my observation.

 References